Yousofshouv/star-sentinel/README.md

 visit our live project      https://star-sentinel.vercel.app

+- we have used google veo3 and nanobanana model for video and image generation

 To learn more about Next.js, take a look at the following resources:

 - we have used google veo3 and nanobanana model for video and image generation